gnat/nc-cms/README.md

 ### Managing Content

-1. Visit the page you would like to edit (as you will be re-directed here after login).
+1. Visit the page you would like to edit (you will be re-directed here after login).

-2. If you created a login link as described in the previous section, use that now.
-If not, you can get to the login page by visiting the **/nc-cms** directory directly (Example: **http://www.example.com/nc-cms**).
-You will be directed to the nc-cms login page.
-You If you enter your username and password correctly, you will re-directed to the previous page in editor mode.
+2. If you created a login link, use that now.
+Otherwise you can get to the login page by visiting the **/nc-cms** directory directly (Example: **http://www.example.com/nc-cms**.
+If the login is a success, you will re-directed to the previous page in editor mode.

-3. Use an Edit Button.
-You will notice two things after successfully logging in: A new control panel will appear at the top of your page.
+3. You will notice two things after successfully logging in: A new control panel will appear at the top of your page.
 Depending on how many editable content areas you added during your integration, there will be a number of edit buttons scattered throughout your web page.
 Use these buttons to edit the section associated with it.

-4. Edit and Save.
-Edit buttons will direct you to a content editor.
+4. Edit buttons will direct you to a content editor.
 Make your changes here and click save.
 If all has been done correctly, you should be redirected to your live page, with your changes applied.

-5. Logout.
+5. Logout!
 Logging out is essential for preventing unauthorized changes to your website by anyone using the same computer.

 ### Upgrading